General Information

 Lateral view of a pedestrian suspension bridge.

-Type 1 consists of two cables with a turnbuckle; type 2, of one cable with a turnbuckle; type 3, of two cables.
+Type 1 consists of two cables with a turnbuckle, type 2 consists of one cable with a turnbuckle, and type 3 consists of two cables.
 Type 1 is installed from the main span beginning until the mid-span region, followed by type 2 (only two hangers per main cable); type 3 is installed in the remaining mid-span region.
 The cables are made of steel wire ropes.
-An example of the three types of hanger cables is shown in figures 3 to 5.
+The three hanger types are shown in figures 3 to 5.

 Type 1: two cables with a turnbuckle.